You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 My Intention!

-We are going to look at making a ‘milk carton sail boat!’
+We are going to look at making a ‘milk carton sailboat!’

 Acrylic paints.

-Just acrylic paint, does not last well when exposed for a long time in water, I found it would curdle up.
-It’s composition is to have a plastic like finish, though I found it would still need sealing.
+Just acrylic paint does not last well when exposed for a long time in water, I found it would curdle up.
+Its composition is to have a plastic-like finish, though I found it would still need sealing.

-PVA glue as sealant.
+PVA glue as a sealant.

 Now sealing acrylic paint with PVA glue and allowed to dry is your best option.
-Not only is it lasting, it will also give you a glossy finish.
+Not only is it lasting, but it will also give you a glossy finish.

-For a very tough lasting result, you can cover in craft vanish, but for the sake of this project PVA glue will be adequate.
+For a very tough lasting result, you can cover in craft vanish, but for the sake of this project, PVA glue will be adequate.

 Out of water.